ayjayt/auditmatic/README.md

 ## What if the item should run at regular intervals?

-Something to check logs
-Something to hook into multiple systems
+Something to check logs- logtail + etsy/logster Something to hook into multiple systems
-Something to send e-mails
+Something to send e-mails- configure gmail and...
 Format the output as HTML